brentgroves/repsys/a_status/linamar_migration.md

 |-----|-------|------------|----------|-----------------|---------------|---------|
 |1,739|123,681|202401      |202410    |202411           |202,501        |0        |

-When we run the 13-period TB script set now, it will delete the accounting_balance records from 202406 to 202504 and repopulate these records with the current Plex account balances.
+When we run the 13-period TB script set now, it will delete the accounting_balance records from 202406 to 202504 and repopulate with the current Plex account balances.

 - accounting_account_year_category_type match.
 - accounting_account  match